 We ate some snacks, Josh sang Frank Zappa while he made yellow snow (which he was very proud of), and I started to get REALLY cold.
 We decided to descend a bit and check out the cabin just below the summit.
 I left a votive offering to Saint Bernard on the mantle, to protect my fellow climbers.
 Saint Bernard is the patron saint of backpackers and mountaineers.
 While I'm broadly spiritual and not religious, I love art and legend.
 Someone left a dime as an offering on the mantle and that made me smile!
 For those of you who don't know me, my mom taught us growing up that when you find a dime, it is God's way of telling you you're on the right path.
 I find them in the weirdest places!

 We finally decided to take the walk down, as we watched the night creep in over the meadow below.
 We had our headlamps but didn't need them and arrived back in camp around 7pm where we cooked some dinner.
 Josh used the cat-can stove which I think is so cool but the open flame scares me.
 I used the jet boil, as always, and was surprised the cat-can was only a bit slower.
 Brita used her new mini stove just before we arrived, and said it was awesome.
 It is super cool how small it packs down.

 After dinner we all zipped up in our respective tents and called it a night.

+Josh and I had coffee and argued about our relationship for a while, before huddling with Richard and Brita about which direction we should hike.
 We decided the peak was a bit technical for this trip and chose to trek a mile up to Wellman's Divide as our summit adventure.

 We donned light day packs and began the hike!